Recipe Overview

 Instructions

 - Bring a large pot of salted water to a boil and cook pasta to al dente according to package directions.
-Drain and rinse with cold water.
+Drain and rinse with cold water.1 box (16 oz.) uncooked orzo pasta

 - Meanwhile, in a large mixing bowl, combine tomatoes, onion, garlic, olive oil, balsamic vinegar, black pepper, and salt.
-Stir to combine, cover, and set aside for 15 minutes for flavors to meld.
+Stir to combine, cover, and set aside for 15 minutes to marinate tomatoes.3 cups small-diced fresh tomatoes, 2 tablespoons finely minced red onion, 1 clove garlic, minced, ¼ cup extra virgin olive oil, 2 tablespoons white balsamic vinegar, ¼ teaspoon salt, ¼ teaspoon ground black pepper

 - Mix together pasta and tomato mixture until all ingredients are combined.
-Add basil and Parmesan cheese and stir to combine.
+Add basil and Parmesan cheese and stir to combine.½ cup minced fresh basil, 1 cup freshly grated Parmesan cheese

 - Serve immediately or store covered in refrigerator for up to 3 days.
 If not serving immediately, reserve basil and add just before serving.